Meet the Archer Center Team

 Email Valerie

-Valerie Hardy is the administrative manager for The University of Texas System Washington, D.C., office, which houses the Archer Center.
+Valerie Hardy is the administrative manager for The University of Texas System's Washington, D.C., office, which houses the Archer Center.
 Valerie played a key role in opening the Washington, D.C., office in 1999.
-Prior to joining UT System, Valerie served as an executive assistant for Wexler & Walker Public Policy Associates, one of the oldest lobbying firms in Washington, D.C..
+Prior to joining the UT System, Valerie served as an executive assistant for Wexler & Walker Public Policy Associates, one of the oldest lobbying firms in Washington, D.C.
 She has intimate knowledge of Capitol Hill, along with the members and procedures, having spent five years working at the Senate Agriculture, Nutrition, and Forestry Committee.
 Valerie is a graduate of the Washington School for Business.
 An active D.C. native, Valerie is heavily involved in community events, working with local charity events and her church.
 Valerie is a strong advocate for foster care and animal abuse prevention.

 Email Valerie